All dogs and cats within the state of Western Australia are required to be microchipped and registered.

 documentation must be attached to your new registration form - proof of sterilisation, Microchipping or any statutory declarations.
 Please note: Registration forms that are not completed or signed with the relevant documents attached will not

-To submit a registration form please visit email firstname.lastname@example.org, post to PO Box 42, Kalamunda WA 6926.
+To submit a new registration form please email firstname.lastname@example.org, post to PO Box 42, Kalamunda WA 6926.
 Alternatively you can visit us in person at 2 Railway Road., Kalamunda, Monday- Friday

 If you are changing ownership, both the previous owner and the new owner must sign this document before it can be processed into the new owner’s details.